kartik-212004/kartik-212004/README.md

   <!-- Personal introduction -->
 <p style="font-family: 'Roboto', sans-serif; font-size: 1.1rem; color: #fff; line-height: 1.6; max-width: 800px; margin: 20px auto;">
-  I’m a passionate Full Stack Developer with a solid foundation in both front-end and back-end technologies.
-Currently pursuing my BTech, I enjoy building scalable, maintainable, and reliable applications.
-I have experience with the MERN stack, along with a growing expertise in Next.js and Prisma.
+  Hi 👋!
+My name is Kartik, and I’m a second-year Computer Science student from India.
+I am keen on exploring diverse areas of computer science, with a strong focus on Web Development.
+I have a solid foundation in the MERN stack and excel at building full-stack projects, including decentralized applications and AI-driven solutions.

 </p>